soniaboender/website-soniaboender/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-The interplay between health and society fascinates me, which brought me to health sciences and international public health.
-Analysing large observational data sets makes my heart beat faster, as well as studying the epidemiological techniques and research methodology itself.
-Never without questioning the clinical relevance and social context of these studies.

-A large part of my research experience focussed on HIV cohort studies in sub-Saharan Africa and the Netherlands.
-Subsequently, I have broadened my scope to other (viral) infectious diseases and outbreak investigation, including hepatitis C, HPV, measles, and SARS-CoV-2/COVID-19.
-I have over eight years of work experience in both resource-rich and resource-limited settings, on national and international level.
-Furthermore, I enjoy science communication, teaching and student supervision.
+I am a health scientist and field epidemiologist, specialized in infectious diseases and public/global health on national and international level (including ECDC, WHO).
+I have nine years of work experience with infectious disease monitoring and surveillance, in both resource-rich and resource-limited settings (Europe, sub-Saharan Africa and the Pacific).
+Furthermore, I advocate for science communication (social media for public health #SoMe4epi, #VaccineEmoji 💪🩹) and infodemic management.